potatoSalad21/JS-WeatherApp/README.md

 # 5 day Weather Forecast

-## A simple weather app created with react.js
+## A simple weather app created with react.js and Vite

-* P.S the app was created purely for improving my react skills